Sieve

 In cooking, a sifter is used to separate and break up clumps in dry ingredients such as flour, as well as to aerate and combine them.
-A strainer (see Colander), meanwhile, is a form of sieve used to separate suspended solids from a liquid by filtration.
+A strainer (see colander), meanwhile, is a form of sieve used to separate suspended solids from a liquid by filtration.

-Industrial strainer

-Some industrial strainers available are simplex basket strainers, duplex basket strainers, T-strainers and Y-strainers.
-Simple basket strainers are used to protect valuable or sensitive equipment in systems that are meant to be shut down temporarily.
-Some commonly used strainers are bell mouth strainers, foot valve strainers, basket strainers.
-Most processing industries (mainly pharmaceutical, coatings and liquid food industries) will opt for a self-cleaning strainer instead of a basket strainer or a simplex strainer due to limitations of simple filtration systems.
-The self-cleaning strainers or filters are more efficient and provide an automatic filtration solution.

-There are several different types of sifters for industrial use that can separate fine materials to very fine and precise sizes.
-These types of sieves are called industrial sieve machines and can operate continuously with very high efficiencies.
-Some can sieve materials down to as fine as 5um without using self-cleaning or ultrasonic devices, which make for no screen blinding and more efficient separations.

 Sieving

 Sieving is a simple technique for separating particles of different sizes.
 A sieve such as used for sifting flour has very small holes.
 Coarse particles are separated or broken up by grinding against one another and the screen openings.
 Depending upon the types of particles to be separated, sieves with different types of holes are used.
 Sieves are also used to separate stones from sand.
 Sieving plays an important role in food industries where sieves (often vibrating) are used to prevent the contamination of the product by foreign bodies.
 The design of the industrial sieve is of primary importance here.

 Triage sieving refers to grouping people according to their severity of injury.